 19 Nov The Most Instagrammable Places in Montmartre

 Montmartre is a lovely district of Paris perched on the top of a hill in the 18th arrondissement.
 This neighborhood looks like a village within the capital city.
 It’s one of the most charming areas of Paris and it’s full of photogenic corners!
-I am sharing with you here the Most Instagrammable Places in Montmartre.
-In this article I will give you all the best places to take photos in Montmartre!
+I am sharing with you here all my local tips about this neighborhood: the Most Instagrammable Places in Montmartre, how to get there, some places to eat and where to stay.

 Montmartre actually used to be a village and got annexed to Paris only in 1860.
 In the 19th and 20th century many artists used to live and work here, because the rents where low and the ambiance was convivial.
 Painters like Pierre-Auguste Renoir, Maurice Utrillo, Raoul Dufy, Pablo Picasso or Amedeo Modigliani, and composers and other artists like Erik Satie, Josephine Baker, Le Corbusier or Django Reinhardt enjoyed this unique area.